score-spec/docs/content/en/docs/Tutorials/ci-cd.md

 </aside>

-The idea is to provide an open-source GitHub action (for example, `Score -setup`) that would add `score-humanitec` to the CI toolset and would allow users to create Humanitec deployment drafts and, possibly, trigger deployments from their CI pipelines directly.
+The idea is to provide an open source GitHub action (for example, `Score -setup`) that would add `score-humanitec` to the CI toolset and would allow users to create Humanitec deployment drafts and, possibly, trigger deployments from their CI pipelines directly.

 ## Deploying Score -enabled services with Humanitec events